-All texts of this standard, in which the wording is identical to that in IMO Resolution A.823, are printed in italics and the resolution and paragraph numbers are indicated in brackets.
+All texts of this standard, the wording of which is identical to that in IMO Resolution MSC.64(67) Annex 4, are printed in italics and the resolution and paragraph numbers are indicated in brackets.

 2 Normative references

 The following normative documents contain provisions which, through reference in this text, constitute provisions of this part of IEC 60872.
 At the time of publication, the editions indicated were valid.
 All normative documents are subject to revision, and parties to agreements based on this part of IEC 60872 are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
 Members of IEC and ISO maintain registers of currently valid International Standards.